Frequently Asked Questions about the technical requirements for participating in the online course or workshops.

 You may also experience these types of problems when your computer’s resources are limited.
 Try not to run other applications while accessing streaming media.

-If that does not work, try clicking on the text link just under where you enter your password titled ;forgot my password.
+Try using the email address you used when registering for the course, workshop, or assessment as your userid.
+If that does not work, try clicking on the text link just under where you enter your password titled “forgot my password”.
 The system will send a one time login to the email address that you used to register.

-If you need further help, especially with video streaming problems, please fill out our support form or call 301-320-6360
+If you need further help, especially with video streaming problems, please fill out our support form or call 301-320-6360.

 Explore Useful Floortime Topics Sign up for our Newsletter, The Floor Times.
 Previous Newsletters are available to read on the 'Resources' page under 'Floortime Thoughts.'